All Episodes

 Loretta Lynch is never going to appear on television.

-But the entire part of this that becomes even more disturbing and more bothersome is to hear Trey Gowdy of the House Intelligence Committee say that he's listened to the testimony of Susan Rice and thinks that she acted appropriately.
+The entire part of this that becomes even more disturbing and more bothersome is to hear Trey Gowdy of the House Intelligence Committee say that he's listened to the testimony of Susan Rice and thinks that she acted appropriately.

-It is inconceivable to me that Susan Rice and Samantha Power and others acted appropriately given the number of unmasking requests that they made of Trump campaign and Trump campaign associates.
+It is inconceivable to me that Susan Rice and Samantha Power and others acted appropriately, given the number of unmasking requests that they made of Trump campaign and Trump campaign associates.

 I don't know what's happened to Trey Gowdy.

-I don't know why he said what he did but his comments are bizarre and extremely disappointing and lead to the ultimate conclusion that most Republicans on Capitol Hill don't know how to conduct oversight or they don't want to conduct oversight.
+I don't know why he said what he did, but his comments are bizarre and extremely disappointing and lead to the ultimate conclusion that most Republicans on Capitol Hill don't know how to conduct oversight or they don't want to conduct oversight.

 I find the performance by Republicans on Capitol Hill to be utterly incompetent.

-You know what's interesting about this Joe is that I've traveled all over the country talking to just normal people.
+You know what's interesting about this, Joe, is that I've traveled all over the country talking to just normal people.

-They're not politicians.
+They're not attorneys.

-These are just normal people across this country that are fed up and they are saying the exact same thing that you're saying when uh Hillary Clinton sat in front of Congress and all these people him and Hodd and nothing even close to became of it.
+And they are saying the exact same thing that you're saying when Hillary Clinton sat in front of Congress and all these people, him and Hod, and nothing even close to became of it.

 It was just like them showboating in there.